Smart Sanctions: Targeting Economic Statecraft

 Re-energizing Sanctions

-By David Cortright and Alistair Millar
+By David Cortright, Alistair Millar

 Newspaper article — 18 January 2001